dmolinagarcia/dromaius816/docs/README_journal.md

 > Moved to a Wnn / YYYY format for the journal.
 Bigger tasks now, so slower progress.
 (Week Number and Year)
 > **CPU**
 > cpu_65816 has been striped out of all functions.
 Just the minimun to run the simulation are still there.
 PINs have been renamed, and an empty process is implemented.
 Now it's time to investigate the inner workings of the CPU.
+>
+> Startup sequence seems correct, and, as all decode logic has been removed, any opcode is treatad as a NOP.
+A NOP free loop is running, apparently OK.
+No addressing modes, no decoding, no nothing.

 ## ✅ **Pending Tasks**